How to Generate Buzz Around Your Event

 There’s an abundance of events happening every week.
 With all the noise and excitement competing for attendees and attention, how do you get your event to stand out?
-Here are a few tips to keep in mind when generating buzz for your next event: (Click here for part II of this article for more ways to generate excitment for your event!)
+Here are a few tips to keep in mind when generating buzz for your next event:

 1. Use clean, high-quality pictures to draw interest.